 - start a conversation about mental health and mental illness

-The thing is, if someone is going through a really tough time, it can be a massive relief to be given permission to say 'I'm not OK' and to be given an easy opportunity to ask for help.
+If someone is going through a really tough time, it can be a massive relief to be given permission to say 'I'm not OK' and to be given an easy opportunity to ask for help.
+These steps can help you to initiate a conversation with a student you are worried about.

 Tip 1.
 Be receptive